bryan1028/databasewk8/README.md

-# 📚 LibraryMaster Pro Database 🏛️
+# 📚 The Bryan Mwalwala Library Database - Patent Pending! 🏛️

 ## 🎯 Project Overview
 A **full-featured MySQL database** for modern libraries, tracking books, members, loans, and more with industrial-strength data integrity!